Diversity, Equity, and Inclusion

 7. Further governance leadership introspection

-Board of Directors and Committee members commit to ongoing behavioral self-assessments and team building activities for greater awareness of leadership styles to help foster productive, inclusive dialogue that values diversity of thought.
+Board of Directors and Committee members commit to ongoing behavioral self-assessments and team building activities for greater awareness of leadership styles to help foster productive, inclusive dialogue that values all forms of diversity.
+Review and analyze NCMA documents, such as policies and procedures, to ensure words and actions are clear and consistent.

 Practice

-8. Invite people in earlier on their journeys
+8. Invite people as they contemplate their career journeys

 Establish an outreach program to universities and Minority Serving Institutions (MSI) that represent underrepresented populations, including Historically Black Colleges and Universities (HBCU), Asian, Latino and Hispanic, Native American, and Native Hawaiian and Pacific Islander students.
-This, in turn, will expand the awareness of CM as a career/profession to schools who are, either underrepresented or are not afforded same opportunities and resources.
-All students are welcome to participate.
+This, in turn, will expand the awareness of CM as a career/profession to schools who are either underrepresented or are not afforded the same opportunities and resources.
+All students, regardless of course of study, are welcome to participate.

-Include DE&I content in CMLDP and other volunteer leadership programs, such as Chapter Leadership events and World Congress, with focus on how our community is welcoming to all on their career journeys.
+Include DE&I content and discussion in the CMLDP and other volunteer leadership programs, such as Chapter Leadership and National events focusing on how our community welcomes all on their career journeys.
+Ensure speakers, programs, events, and materials reflect adherence and belief in the importance of DE&I to ensure the profession and community reflects a culture of inclusion.

 DE&I Council